 While the rising cost of land has driven dramatic land use efficiency improvements in terrestrial-based animal protein systems over the last half century30, fisheries innovations have progressed at a slower pace.
 Impediments to fisheries innovations are both economic and regulatory; however, solutions to catalyze progress in many fisheries are already available.
-The costs to research and implement new fishing technologies can be high, especially for undercapitalized fisheries but growing activity in conservation finance31 may provide capital to accelerate technological advances.
+The costs to research and implement new fishing technologies can be high, especially for undercapitalized fisheries, but growing activity in conservation finance31 may provide capital to accelerate technological advances.
 Similarly, fisheries governance reforms that align economic incentives with reductions in seafloor impacts through individual habitat quotas may spur gear and fishing practice innovations among fishers32.

 Acknowledgements

 This work was funded by the Atkinson Center Academic Venture Fund, and the Alaska Education Tax Credit funds of the Groundfish Forum and the Pollock Conservation Cooperative.
-We thank D. Kroodmsa and T. Clavelle of Global Fish Watch for supplying the AIS fishing data.
-We also thank R. Murphy, D. Verna, and A. Kroska for reviewing the manuscript.
+We thank D. Kroodmsa and T. Clavelle of Global Fish Watch for supplying AIS fishing data.
+We are grateful to R. Murphy, D. Verna, and A. Kroska for comments that improved this piece.

 Author contributions

 T. S. S., S. S., B. H., and O.J. conceived of the project.
 T.S.S. conducted the seafloor disturbance analyses.
-C.F. conducted the catch only stock assessment analyses.
+C.F. conducted the catch-only stock assessment analyses.
 All authors contributed to the writing.

 Methods